 During her 40-year career, Marjorie Drysdale has appeared as soprano soloist with the Vermont Mozart Festival, the New England Bach Festival, the Oriana Singers, the Vermont Symphony, The Montpelier Chamber Orchestra, the Vermont Philharmonic, Opera North, Vermont Opera Theater, and Through the Opera Glass, among others.
 Her favorite operatic role was Fiordiligi in Mozart’s Cosi Fan Tutte.
 Her favorite musical theater role was Maria in The Sound of Music.
 In 1984, Marjorie founded the auditioned chorus, “Sounding Joy!,” which enjoyed a 28-year run under her artistic direction.
-In 1998, she co-founded the annual Youth Musical tradition at the Chandler Center for the Arts in Randolph and has served as music director ever since.
+In 1998, she co-founded the annual Youth Musical tradition at the Chandler Center for the Arts in Randolph and served as music director there for fifteen years.
 Marjorie just published her first book on Amazon.com, a memoir of her childhood, titled, “Tagalong Kid: A Katonah Idyll.”
 A graduate of Middlebury College and the University of Michigan, Marjorie lives in Randolph with her husband, M. Dickey Drysdale.
+There they co-direct the Randolph Singers and otherwise enjoy semi-retirement.
 They have two grown sons.

 Linda Radtke, alto, has appeared as a soloist with the Vermont Philharmonic, the Vermont Symphony, Oriana Singers, the Burlington Choral Society and the Vermont Mozart Festival, and has performed most of the alto leads in Gilbert and Sullivan operas.
 Favorite theatrical credits are The Sound of Music (Mother Abbess, Maria), Man of La Mancha (Dulcinea/Aldonza), Camelot (Guinevere) Barber of Seville (Berta) and, with the Hanover Opera Workshop, the title role in Carmen.
 She has sung in of all of Robert De Cormier’s recording projects in Vermont, beginning with The Jolly Beggars in 1998 and seven CDs with Counterpoint, of which she is a founding member.
 The Vermont Humanities Council sponsors her programs, Vermont History through Song, and the Vermont Civil War Songbook, which have taken her to much of the state as part of the Speakers’ Bureau.
 A recording, Vermont History through Popular Song, released in 2009.